Fractals, Resonance, and Pattern Emergence

 Definition of Fractals in PFT

-Fractals in PFT are defined as self-similar patterns generated through recursive replication driven by tension gradients.
+Fractals in PFT are self-similar patterns generated through recursive replication driven by tension gradients.
 Each replication inherits the essential structure of its parent but also interacts with the local tension environment, creating variations that build complexity across generations.

 Mathematical Model of Pattern Replication